 Buy art at the 53rd annual Festival in the Park.
 The classic Charlotte arts festival features 150+ artisans selling everything from paintings and photography to sculptures, jewelry, woodworkings and glass.

-Bid farewell to summer and usher in the fall season at USNWC’s Fall Finale.
-They’ll have cider sampling, a Build Your Own Boat competition, a Deep Water Solo competition, live music, yoga and more.
+Bid farewell to summer and usher in the fall season at USNWC’s Fall Festival.
+They’ll have cider sampling, a Build Your Own Boat competition, live music, yoga and more.

 Cheer on runners at the Novant Health Charlotte Marathon.
 Or run it!
 If the full 26.2 isn’t for you, they also have a half, a 5K and a kids’ 1-mile fun run.